Amplifying the randomness of weak sources correlated with devices: Introduction

 The paper is organized as follows.
-In Section I we introduce some basic notations and definitions.
-A motivation for the paper is described in Section II with a toy example of an attack strategy for the adversary.
-In Section III we formally state the assumptions in the paper and discuss the results for a single no-signaling box.
-Section IV is devoted to the explicit example of the chained Bell inequality, which is interesting because it may be compared with the results of Colbeck and Renner \cite{cr}.
-In Section V we revisit the Colbeck and Renner protocol for amplification of randomness using the chained Bell inequality.
-We then prove, in Section VI, that under the relaxed assumption, against a general symmetric attack, the protocol allows for amplification in the parameter range $0 \leq \varepsilon<0.0132$.
-The final part of the paper, in which we certify randomness does not finalize the problem yet.
-Although the intuition is that we analyze the strongest possible attack, the symmetry assumption should formally be relaxed.
-The aim of further research is to investigate whether stronger attacks than the one proposed in this paper are possible, and if so whether a protocol can be devised to achieve amplification against these as well.
+In Section \ref{sec:preliminaries} we introduce some basic notations and definitions.
+A motivation for the paper is described in Section \ref{sec:motivation} with a~toy example of an attack strategy for the adversary.
+In Section \ref{sec:theObservedBellValuefromSVcondition} we formally state the assumptions considered in the paper and discuss the results for a single no-signaling box.
+Section \ref{sec:exampleTruevsObsChain} is devoted to the explicit example of the chained Bell inequality, which is interesting because it may be compared with the results of Colbeck and Renner \cite{cr}.
+Further, within Section \ref{sec:composableDistance}, we estimate a composable distance (for a~private weak source of randomness) between a fully random bit and an output bit of a box.
+In Section \ref{sec:randomnessAmplificationProtocol} we revisit the Colbeck and Renner protocol for amplification of randomness using the chained Bell inequality.
+A~general class of attacks exhibiting certain kind of symmetry and having limited correlations between the runs of the device (see Sections \ref{sseq:old:6e} and \ref{sseq:old:6f} for the detailed description of the assumptions on the attack strategy) is considered within Section \ref{sec:analysisOfProtocol}.
+We prove (in a~composable way for private sources) that under the relaxed assumption, against this class of attacks, the protocol allows for amplification in the parameter range $0 \leq \varepsilon<0.0132$. {Finally, in Section~\ref{sec:conclusion}, we summarize our results and raise just a~few open questions}.